Job Candidates: How to Craft Your EDGE in a High-Trust Environment

 The key point is that you start from inside!
 Don’t rush for developing multiple but meaningless connections.
 If in a wider competition among strangers, you would do a lot of networking and marketing with potential outside donors, then in a close-knit community you follow the opposite direction.

 This is the step of activating inner ties.

 You first energize your message with a touching emotion (say, you are here to make a difference in a specific area you deeply care about).
 If you represent a team, you first engage your own people with this narrative of your devotion and vision.
-You rely on the core of committed members, and together you make sure that every single team member is “into” the story on challenges and dreams of your team.
-My book “Crafting Your EDGE for Today’s Job Market” (see part 2 “Your CASE”) provides you with instructions on storytelling for such a case.
+You rely on the core of committed members, and together you make sure that every single team member is “into” the story of challenges and dreams for your team.
+My book “Crafting Your EDGE for Today’s Job Market” (see part 2 “Your CASE”) provides you with instructions on storytelling.